Danièle Archambault: Visual Storytelling, Graphic Novel, Illustration. Mixed Media.

 I usually start my artwork by first penciling my drawings on high quality art paper and then adding black India ink on top of the pencil drawings.
 It’s in the coloring process that I tend to do the most exploration.
 While I like experimenting with new types of digital art and digital painting, I often use a simpler and more traditional medium like colored pencils and watercolor pencil to enhance the personal and intimate aspect of a story.

 I have had solo and group exhibitions (juried) in Canada and in the United States.
 I am a regular guest speaker on documenting culture and dialects through comics at various educational and cultural institutions.
 I teach graphic novel and illustration at the Palo Alto Art Center and other educational venues, from primary school to university level.
-Originally from Montréal, I now live in Palo Alto, where I am an artist-in-residence in the CASP program, since 2014
+Originally from Montréal, I have been living in Palo Alto for over twenty years, now.

 Zoom fatigue.
 Archambault 2020.
 11 x 14 Watercolor and India ink

 Blue umbrella and Bird.
 Archambault, 2019.
 9 x 12 Watercolor and India ink

 Fillette au béret.
 Archambault 2020.
 9 x 12 Watercolor and India ink